 2.13 CLERK OF COUNCIL.

 There shall be a Clerk of Council, appointed by the Council from outside its membership, to serve at the pleasure of Council.
+The Clerk of Council shall be appointed for a two-year term at the first organizational meeting following each municipal election.
 The Clerk of Council shall give notice of Council meetings, keep the journal, advertise public hearings, record in a separate book and cause to be published ordinances adopted by the Council, and perform such other duties as may be required by this Charter, or by ordinance, or by the rules of the Council.
-The Clerk of Council may be appointed to serve full time or part-time and the Council may assign the duties of Clerk of Council to any employee of the City as an additional duty.
+The Clerk of Council may be appointed to serve full-time or part-time and the Council may assign the duties of Clerk of Council to any employee of the City as an additional duty.
 The Clerk of Council shall receive a salary, as established by the Council.
 The Council may appoint such other persons as it deems necessary for the proper discharge of its duties.

 Ordinances and Resolutions